Table of Contents

 The majority of risk in the tech industry comes from the fact that tech companies collect and handle a lot of sensitive customer and client data and no matter whether you’re a giant corporation or a burgeoning tech startup, the level of exposure to these risks is the same.

-Technology errors and omissions insurance should be considered mandatory coverage for software as a service (SaaS) companies, e-commerce startups, IT consultants and project managers, software development companies, and just about any other type of tech company that exists.
+Technology errors and omissions insurance should be considered mandatory coverage for software as a service (SaaS) companies, e-commerce startups, tech startups, IT consultants and project managers, software development companies, and just about any other type of tech company that exists.

 A client could sue you for missing a deadline stipulated in a contract or going over budget.
 Or you could suffer a data breach in which the client’s data was compromised, and that could lead to a lawsuit as well.